hpsaturn/crypto-panel/README.md

 ### Config:

-On `cryptos.h` choose your currencies.
+On `cryptos.h` choose your currencies in [this lines](https://github.com/hpsaturn/crypto-currency/blob/master/src/cryptos.h#L34-L38)
-On `platformio.ini` you can change the power saving settings
+On `platformio.ini` set power saving settings and temperature around the device

 ## Build and Upload